 It is the official language of Turkey and one of the official languages of Cyprus.
 It is spoken as a native language by over 80 million people worldwide.

-Other than Turkey and Northern Cyprus, there are sizable populations of Turkish speakers in Macedonia, Kosovo, and most countries bordering Turkey, such as Greece, Bulgaria, Georgia, Albania, Iran, Syria, Iraq and other parts of Eastern Europe, the Balkans and in the Caucasus.
+Other than Turkey and Northern Cyprus, there are sizable Turkish speakers in Macedonia, Kosovo, and most countries bordering Turkey, such as Greece, Bulgaria, Georgia, Albania, Iran, Syria, Iraq, and other parts of Eastern Europe, the Balkans, and in the Caucasus.

 It is the second most widely spoken language in Germany.
 Another 15 million people across the world speak as a second language.

-Reasons to Learn The Turkish Language in India
+Reasons to Learn Turkish in India

-Widely Spoken in Eastern Europe, Balkans, and the Caucasus
+1. Widely Spoken in Eastern Europe, Balkans, and the Caucasus

-It is one of the worlds 15 most commonly spoken native languages.
+It is one of the world’s 15 most commonly spoken native tongues.
 There are large communities of speakers in the Balkans and the Caucasus and huge Turkish immigrant communities in Western Europe.

-Since Turkish is mutually intelligible (Means they are closely related to each other to a large extent with a few exceptional) with other Turkic languages, speaking it will allow you to communicate with people from Turkey all the way to the Yakut region of Siberia and be understood the whole way.
+Since Turkish is mutually intelligible to a large extent (and some exceptions too) with some other Turkic languages, Speaking will allow you to communicate with people from Turkey to the Yakut region of Siberia and be understood the whole way.

-Considering that over 35 Turkic languages are spoken in the region, strategically connected, geographically and culturally and the region’s growing geopolitical importance.
+Over 35 Turkic languages are spoken in the region, strategically connected, geographically and culturally, and the region’s growing geopolitical importance.

-Career and Job Options After Learning Turkish in India
+2. Career and Jobs After Learning Turkish

 A few years back, Turkish was gaining popularity in India.
-However, Currently, the relation between two countries is neither friendly nor hostile to each other.
+However, currently, the relation between the two countries is neither friendly nor hostile to each other.

 Turkey and India are also making moves to increase trade and direct investment between the two countries.
 Knowledge of Turkish can be hugely advantageous for anyone doing business with Turkish companies or planning to work or study in Turkey.

 Many Turkish business groups are exploring opportunities in India.
-Ability to speak Turkish Language in India will open a wide door of career opportunity.
+The ability to speak the Turkish language in India will open a wide door of career possibilities.